Who is Delcy Rodríguez, Venezuela’s leader after Maduro’s capture?

 An official with Maduro’s ‘full trust’

-Rodríguez, 56, is from Caracas and studied law at the Central University of Venezuela.
+Rodríguez was born in Caracas and studied law at the Central University of Venezuela.
+Her father, Jorge Antonio Rodríguez, was arrested in 1976 for his alleged involvement in the abduction of William Niehous, an American businessman.
+He died in police custody.

-She has spent more than two decades as one of the leading figures of chavismo, the political movement founded by President Hugo Chávez and led by Maduro since Chávez’s death in 2013.
+Delcy Rodríguez has spent more than two decades as one of the leading figures of chavismo, the political movement founded by Chávez and led by Maduro since Chávez’s death in 2013.

 Alongside her brother Jorge Rodríguez, the current president of the National Assembly, she has held various positions of power since the Chávez era.
 She served as minister of communication and information from 2013 to 2014 and later became foreign minister from 2014 to 2017.
 In that role, she defended Maduro’s government against international criticism, including allegations of democratic backsliding and human rights abuses in the country.